How to Maintain a Coated Vehicle

 Dip and agitate the mitt or sponge in the "rinse" bucket before reloading it with the detergent in the "wash" bucket.

-Repeat steps 5 and 6 until the entire vehicle is soaped up.
-Then blast it with soft or de-ionized water to completely rinse the vehicle.
+Repeat steps 5 and 6 until the entire vehicle is fully soaped up with wheels last.

 Use a clean glass towel with the glass cleaner to clean the glass, as needed